 The panels were secure in place with heavy duty brackets which were placed inside the panel wall and along the floor hidden from view.

-Since the toe kick (PERFEKT LIDINGO plinth, 88″x4″) have finished edges, we used them to complete the box.
+Since the toe kick (PERFEKT LIDINGO plinth, 88″ x 4″) have finished edges, this makes them perfect to complete the front of theses boxes.
 To secure them, we used wood glue and finishing nails.

 If you want to take this one step further, you could use the toe kicks to create box panels on the sides of the island simply by nailing them in place.
 Not only would the added detail look amazing but would pair up nicely with the shaker cabinets.
 Something we are considering for the future!

 *Click through these links to see more about our kitchen plans, kitchen sink, how to disguise a kitchen soffit, a kitchen recap, about our wallpaper, DIY built-in bench, DIY upholstered bench seat, about our kitchen chairs and our kitchen reveal.